 - BPP ‘Outstanding Performance’ Award for the BPTC

 Vittoria has a meticulous approach and advises on case preparation and strategy from very early stages in proceedings.
-She is also familiar with post-conviction confiscation proceedings, including cash seizure and forfeiture and confiscation enforcement.
+She is familiar with post-conviction confiscation proceedings, including cash seizure and forfeiture and confiscation enforcement.
 She is also conversant with Restraint Orders and AFOs.

 Financial Crime Cases

 - R v D & others (ongoing) (Southwark CC): Led junior in complex, multi-handed confiscation proceedings